Dutch Mantel: Return to Impact Wrestling (2017)

 In January 2017, it was announced that Mantel would be working as a creative consultant for Impact Wrestling.
 In February 2017, his role was changed from creative consultant to head of the creative team.
 Mantel left Impact Wrestling in December 2017 after Don Callis and Scott D'Amore took over as Executive Vice Presidents.

+Story Time with Dutch Mantel

+As of May 2022, Mantell stars in a weekly podcast and YouTube show called Story Time with Dutch Mantell on the Wrestling Shoot Interviews Network, with producer and creator James Romero as its host.
+The show sees Mantell and Romero discuss current events and happenings within professional wrestling, as well as Mantell's several decades as a wrestler and manager with various promotions.

+The duo also produce a second show called Ask Dutch Anything, in which Mantell answer questions that are submitted by fans of their primary show.

 Other media

-Zeb Colter regularly appeared in the WWE web series The JBL and Cole Show, until its cancellation in June 2015.
+Keown regularly appeared as Zeb Colter in the WWE web series The JBL and Cole Show, until its cancellation in June 2015.

-Colter has appeared in two WWE video games as a manager.
+Keown has appeared in two WWE video games as a manager (as Zeb Colter).
 He made his in-game debut at WWE 2K15 and appears in WWE 2K16.

-In 2019, Mantel narrated 5 episodes in season 1 of Dark Side of the Ring.
+In 2019, Keown narrated 5 episodes in season 1 of Dark Side of the Ring.

-Mantel currently hosts a podcast and YouTube show called Story Time with Dutch Mantell.